erickzhao/desktop-test-fixture/README.md

 * This is my third commit.
 I am fixing a crucial security bug.
 * This is my fourth commit.
 I am adding documentation!
 * This is a fix I need to backport.
+* New feature that will not go into 4.0.x

 ### 4.0.x